Aetna vs. UnitedHealthcare 2023

 Aetna and UnitedHealthcare each play a major role in the private Medicare insurance market.
 Beneficiaries have a lot of options when it comes to their Medicare benefits, and our review of these two health insurance companies below is designed to help consumers make the best coverage choice for their needs.

-Let’s see how Aetna and UnitedHealthcare stack up according to their Medicare plans networks, plan availability, costs and quality ratings.
+Let’s see how UnitedHealthcare and Aetna Insurance stack up according to their Medicare plans networks, plan availability, costs and quality ratings.

 Affordable plans on the Marketplace, where affordable plans can sometimes be difficult to find